opea-project/GenAIExamples/CodeGen/docker-composer/gaudi/README.md

 # Build MegaService of CodeGen on Gaudi

 This document outlines the deployment process for a CodeGen application utilizing the [GenAIComps](https://github.com/opea-project/GenAIComps.git) microservice pipeline on Intel Gaudi2 server.
 The steps include Docker images creation, container deployment via Docker Compose, and service execution to integrate microservices such as `llm`.
-We will publish the Docker images to the Docker Hub, further simplifying the deployment process for this service.
+We will publish the Docker images to the Docker Hub soon, further simplifying the deployment process for this service.

 ## 🚀 Build Docker Images